MickWest/sitrec/README.md

 ## Docker

-`docker compose up -d` will start a container running the sitrec frontend and sitrecServer.
+`docker compose -p sitrec up -d` will start a container running the sitrec frontend and sitrecServer.
 By default, this will expose the service on `http://localhost:6425/`, without a basepath.
 To run on a different port, change the `ports` section of the `docker-compose.yml` file.

+`docker compose -p sitrec up -d --build` will force a rebuild of the image.

 A default bind mount is set up for the `sitrec-videos` folder in the root of the project directory, allowing videos to be added.
 The `sitrec-cache` folder uses a volume by default, but can be changed to a bind mount by uncommenting a line in the `docker-compose.yml` file.